Before you set up a company

 Your company’s contact details

-All New Zealand companies must have:
+All New Zealand companies must have the following addresses:

-• an address for communication — a post office box, private bag or physical address that the we can use to contact your company.
+A post office box, private bag or physical address that the we can use to contact your company.